 Zagori : The Kingdom of Infinite Country

-Epirus—rightfully called the “infinite country” since ancient times; Got its epithet because of its mountains which row after row dominate the land making it seem endless.
-Zagori is hidden in the heart of this isolated region in northwestern Greece.
+Epirus—rightfully called “the infinite country” since ancient times, got this epithet from its mountains which row after row dominate the horizon, making the region to appear endless.
+Zagori, one of the most astounding places you’ll ever see, is hidden in the heart of this isolated region of northwestern Greece.

-Its forty six villages, called Zagorochoria are nested between these mountains which along with gorges, forests and rivers form one of the most pristine and radiant natural areas left in Europe.
-Part of the greater mountain range of Pindus which starts from south Albania and crosses the border, running the Greek mainland like a spine; Zagori provokes nostalgia like a magical kingdom in the middle of this ancient country.
-Robbers, elves, fairies and dragons used to roam the land according to local legends.
-It is such the magnetism of the place that can really stir one’s imagination.
+Its forty six villages called Zagorochoria are nestled between these mountains that along with gorges, forests, and rivers form one of the most pristine and radiant natural reserves in Europe.
+Zagori is a part of the greater mountain range of Pindus which starts in Albania and heads south, crossing the border and running the Greek mainland like a spine.

 Astraka covered with clouds

-The dense forests of the lowlands are supplied with fresh gargling water from the springs, streams and rivers that carry it all the way from the snow-beaten peaks of Mt.
+The diversity of landscapes is phenomenal.
+The dense forests of the lowlands are supplied with fresh gargling water from springs, streams and rivers which carry it all the way from the snow-beaten peaks of Mt.
 Tymfi.
-Ascend beyond the tree line, and the forests turn into fertile plateaus with green grasslands that feed the cattle and alpine lakes that water them.
-High fierce mountains with tall rocky peaks stand guard, allowing only for the clouds to pass through; trapping them in the elevated plains and creating a thick mist that covers the pastures like cotton.
+Ascend beyond the tree line, and the lush forests turn into fertile plateaus with emerald grasslands that feed the cattle, and alpine lakes that water them.
+High fierce mountains with tall craggy peaks stand guard, allowing only for the clouds to pass through; trapping them in the elevated plains, and creating a thick mist that covers the pastures like cotton.

-Sarakatsani—a nomadic tribe of herdsmen, used to shepherd their flocks up those highlands in the spring and spend the whole summer, until time came once more to guide them back to the lowlands before the first snow.
-Some of the shacks they have built, still stand and are used by modern shepherds who still bring cattle up there.
+Sarakatsani—an old nomadic tribe of herdsmen, used to shepherd their flocks up here during spring, spending the whole summer until time came, once more, to guide them back to the lowlands before the first snow.
+Some of the shacks they’ve built still stand, and are used by modern shepherds who still bring cattle up here.

-Except livestock, Zagori hosts an extended variety of wildlife.
-Brown bears, wolves, wild cats and lynxes inhabit the area.
-They rarely come across people since they live isolated, and most of the times stay away from villages.
+Except for livestock, Zagori hosts an extended variety of wildlife like: brown bears, wolves, wild cats ,and lynxes.
+They rarely come across people and most of the times stay away from the villages.